Campus-Molndal-JIN23/todolist-83wakasug/README.md

 4:show single User
 No user -> No data found
 user list -> Chose one user then shows todo which is assigned to user.
-If user does not have any todo then shows no todo assigned.
+If user does not have any todo then shows "no todo assigned. "

 ### Add
 1: Add Todo
-+
+if you create todo, automatically assigned "TODO" to Progress.
+If user is already registered to DB you can assign User.
+2:Add User
+Register Name and Age

+### Update
+1: Update TODO list
+choice -> update Description , update status , update assigned to 2:Update User
+choice -> update Name , update Age

+### Delete
+1: Delete Update
+2: Delete User

 ## Test
 Tested by Emil Sivertsson